 This dish has a round, curved lip to help keep food on the plate and allows food to be trapped and easily pushed onto cutlery without spilling.

 Similar to the scoop dish, the curved lip in this scoop bowl prevents food from spilling and helps one push the food onto their spoon or fork.
-It also comes with a silicone mat to prevent slipping and create a sturdy base for the bowl.
+The suction base helps to keep the bowl in place and provides added stability.
 This was designed for those with difficulty self-feeding from reduced muscle control from conditions such as Parkinson’s stroke, or cerebral palsy.
 It is also ideal for those with Alzheimer’s, dementia, or elderly.

 This plate guard clips on to the edge of any plate to help food go onto one’s spoon or fork, reduces kitchen mess, and prevents food from spilling.
 It has a similar function to scoop bowls and dishes but you can bring it to any restaurant and you can clip it onto the same plates that everyone else at the table is using.